 If you feel you may have made a mistake and selected the wrong media, try and speak to your Job Board Account Manager and ask if there is anything they can do to improve responses, ask if they have any media partners they can cross post to, as well as checking terms and conditions to see if they have minimum level service agreements.

 We advise that for a truly successful campaign go for broad exposure, target a mix of generalist, niche, aggregator, regional and social sites to increase reach and cover all the bases.
 Before diving in, research the correct channels selecting sites based on traffic, database size, industry relevance, search optimisation and performance.
-Multiple Job Board Advertising services can help mitigate advertising risk and create broad exposure.
+Recruitment Advertising services can help mitigate advertising risk and create broad exposure.

 2. YOUR JOB ADVERT ISN’T KEYWORD OPTIMISED